TXP07/Sperm-Segmentation-Project/README.md

-We provide several samples for test.
+We provide several samples for testing.
 The resolution of the image specification is 720*540. .<br>

 ## Getting Started<br>
 Follow these steps to set up and start working with the project:<br>

 1. **Environment Setup**: Create a virtual environment and install the required dependencies.
-Steps omitted here.<br>
+Step omitted here.<br>
 2. **SAM model Setup**:The code requires SAM model and its weight file.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.
-Download the SAM model and the weight file from this place.
+Download SAM model and the weight file from this place.
 After downloading and unpacking:<br>

 Install Segment Anything: